jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 of the resulting feature.

 Does this mean that LINQ, or any future metadata requiring expression, will never be added to the debugger window?
 Absolutely not.
-We???ve just hit the difficult stage of making compromises on the level of fidelity in the feature.
+We've just hit the difficult stage of making compromises on the level of fidelity in the feature.
 If you back off of true fidelity in a few small ways the resulting feature, while still very expensive, is significantly cheaper and removes many of the